liliana-sanfilippo/liliana-sanfilippo/website/public/igemnotes/Sciebo.md

 ## Access rights

+- Level 0 is only visible to people with the password.
+- Level 1 is permanently shared with the PI.
+- Level 2 is shared with the current team.

 Files, calenders, averything can be shared with other users or (more easily) with **teams** of people.
 We are using the "share with team" function as then only the team members have to be managed and not all individual access rights.

 Depending on the privacy setting, a person may have to first accept an invitation to a team to be accepted into the team.
 These invitations are sent through email to the uni-bielefeld mail (usually).

+### Managing teams

 ## Further uses of sciebo